-- Hidden Heart of Gold: She has kindness that's hidden beneath her coldness, though she doesn't want anyone to know about it.
+- Hidden Heart of Gold: She has a sweet side hidden beneath her coldness, though she doesn't want anyone to know about it.

 - Iron Lady: A woman in power who must be tougher and smarter than her male rivals, discarding softness and gentleness for fear of appearing weak.

 - Jerkass: She's just a jerk, plain and simple.

 - Loners Are Freaks: She doesn't want to go shopping, hang out at the mall, and have girltalk about boyfriends?
 Weirdo.